Claremont Park

 Claremont Park is a park in the Morrisania section of the Bronx in New York City.
-The land on which the park sits was once part of the Morris family estate.
-It became a municipal park in 1884 as part of the New Parks Act.
+The land on which the park sits was once part of the Morris family estate and was the site of the Zborowski Mansion.
+After becoming a municipal park in 1884 as part of the New Parks Act, the mansion was used for a time as the Bronx headquarters for the Department of Parks and was torn down in 1938.

 Description

 Claremont Park is a 38 acre park in the Morrisania section of the Bronx.
-It is roughly triangular and has been described as "ham-shaped".
-The park is bordered by Mt.
-Eden Avenue (previously known as Belmont Street) on the north, Morris and Teller Avenues on the west, E 170th Street on the south, and Clay Avenue on the east.
-It sits atop a ridge which overlooks the modern Webster Avenue; at one time this had been Mill Brook, which no longer exists.
+Roughly triangular, The New York Times once described as "ham-shaped".
+The park is bordered by East Mount Eden Avenue (previously known as Belmont Street) on the north, by Morris and Teller Avenues on the west, and by East 170th Street and Clay Avenue on the east.
+It sits atop a ridge which overlooks the modern Webster Avenue; at one time this had been Mill Brook (also known as Saw Mill Creek), which no longer exists.

 The park includes handball and basketball courts, baseball fields, playgrounds, and barbecue areas.
 There are also two outdoor pools; a large one for swimming, and a smaller wading pool.
-There is a gazebo which was built in 1938 when the Claremont Mansion was torn down. the Harvest Home Mt.
-Eden Farmers' Market operates in the park from June to November.
+There is a gazebo, which was built in 1938 when the Claremont Mansion was torn down.
 One block east of Claremont Park is the .55 acre Little Claremont Playground, also known as Claremont Community Park.
 The playground is part of PS 42.